oit-ipbl/final_competition/README.md

 # Final competition

+## Introduction

+Now, for the final competition, you are going to develop a program that combines robotics and image processing, referring to the team exercise 1 in pre-learning.
+In the team exercise 1, you have developed a program that simply combined Robot and image processing.
+In the final competition, you will develop a more sophisticated story-based program in which robots and person interact, like dungeon exploring etc..
+We hope that you will be able to program an attractive and fun robot-human interaction!

+The slides submitted by each team in [Team Exercise 1 of the pre-learning](https://github.com/oit-ipbl/Integration/blob/main/team_exercise/team_exercise.md#exercise1-team-development) will be made available on Slack.
+For the final competition, please refer to the slides of other teams and do your best!

 ## Rules

 1. Set 3 or more coordinates (hereinafter called `Check point`) on the Stage simulation field.
 Your robot should move all of the `check points` one by one.